FirefoxMetzger/scikit-bot/doc/source/api_reference.rst

 API Reference
 =============

-Ropy is structured into a set of independent modules which you can import via ``ropy.<modulename>``.
+Ropy is structured into a set of independent modules which you can import via

-.. contents:: Available Modules
+- :mod:`ropy.transform`
-    :depth: 2
+- :mod:`ropy.ignition`

-Some modules have additional dependencies on top of the basic scipy stack.
-To use these modules you will have to install ropy with the respective extra targets, e.g. you will have to use
+Some modules have additional dependencies on top of the scipy stack.
+To use these modules you will have to install ropy with the respective extra requirements, e.g. you will have to use

 .. code-block:: bash